graphql/graphql-spec/spec/Section 3 -- Type System.md

          returns {true}.
 3. An object type may declare that it implements one or more unique interfaces.
 4. An object type must be a super-set of all interfaces it implements:
+   1. If the interface type declares it implements any interfaces, the object type must include those same interfaces in its list of implemented interfaces.
-   1. The object type must include a field of the same name for every field defined in an interface.
+   2. The object type must include a field of the same name for every field defined in an interface.
       1. The object field must be of a type which is equal to or a sub-type of the interface field (covariant).